bexson/PracticeInterview/src/test/java/com/libraryCT/interview_practice/day8.md

 # API Questions

 ##### 1. How did you do API testing ?
 What was your purpose ( in my last project )
-- I have experience both in testing and automating in Postman and automating using RestAssured Library.
+- I have experience both in Postman and RestAssured Library.
 So , in Postman I was doing manual testing , and automation like verifying the status code  , checking the body , headers by using some basic knowledge of javascript , I was also able to run my collections from command line and getting the newman report.
 So , talking about RestAssured , I created the framework.
 I have conf.properties, utilities and basically I was doing a lot of assertions , so I tested the app functionality works in api layer.

 ##### 2. Give us an example, step by step, how you would automate a test case API side.
 What do you do ?